 We incrementally update tables with a modified timestamp.
 The incrementally updated rows count towards monthly active rows.

-We use a checksum to incrementally capture deletes.
+We use a checksum to capture deletes incrementally.
 The data ranges of each table where changes are occurring count towards monthly active rows.

-We re-import the tables that can’t be incrementally updated.
-The entire re-imported table counts towards monthly active rows.
+We re-import the tables that we can’t incrementally update.
+As a result, the entire re-imported table counts towards monthly active rows.
 This may lead to the MAR being higher than the row count in the destination.

 We only sync new records for

 SYSTEM_NOTES_CUSTOMtables.
-Only records created in the calendar month are considered as monthly active rows.
+We consider only the records created in the calendar month as monthly active rows.